Plyo Box: How to build a box jump – Garage Gym Builder

 - Place the find end cap onto the box and screw it into place.

-In less than an hour you should be able to construct this 3-in-1 wooden plyo box, which, is one of the good ways to burn calories.
-In doing so, you will saved yourself around a hundred dollars and have the satisfaction of training on your own purpose built piece of plyometric training equipment.
+In about an hour, if you're already used to building stuff, you should be able to construct this 3-in-1 wooden plyo box, which, is a great addition to any garage gym, as well as a great way to burn calories.
+In doing so, you will save yourself around a hundred dollars and have the satisfaction of training on your purpose-built piece of plyometric training equipment.
 If you find it hard to make one, why not check out this article in which we have reviewed the best plyo boxes as well as the cheapest ones you can find in the market.